Offerpad Solutions Inc. (OPAD): This Stock is set to Soar Above its Peers

-Offerpad Solutions Inc. (OPAD) is priced at $1.04 after the most recent trading session.
-At the very opening of the session, the stock price was $0.9356 and reached a high price of $1.04, prior to closing the session it reached the value of $0.96.
-The stock touched a low price of $0.90.Recently in News on October 6, 2022, Offerpad to Release Third-Quarter 2022 Results on November 2nd.
+Let’s start up with the current stock price of Offerpad Solutions Inc. (OPAD), which is $0.79 to be very precise.
+The Stock rose vividly during the last session to $0.92 after opening rate of $0.911 while the lowest price it went was recorded $0.7669 before closing at $0.93.Recently in News on October 6, 2022, Offerpad to Release Third-Quarter 2022 Results on November 2nd.
 Offerpad Solutions Inc. (NYSE: OPAD) (“Offerpad”), a leading tech-enabled platform for residential real estate, announced today the company will release third-quarter financial results on Wednesday, November 2, 2022.
 The company also will host a conference call and accompanying webcast beginning at 5 p.m.
 ET that same day to discuss financial results and recent developments.
 You can read further details here

 Top 5 Cheap Stocks to Own Right Now